ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Policies.md

 [Authorize(Policy = "UserReviewer")]
 public class ManageController : Controller
 ```
-And from the view we can click on the profile linke to watch profiles from all users
+And from the view we can click on the profile link to watch profiles from all users